mohamedshawky70/Library-Management-System/README.md

 -ORM: Entity Framework Core for database interactions

 ## Key Features
--**Clean Architecture**: design for building robust, maintainable, and testable systems.separation of concerns, independence from frameworks,and a clear structure of dependencies.it’st suited for larger projects
+-**Clean Architecture**: design for building robust, maintainable, testable systems and separation of concerns, independence from frameworks,and a clear structure of dependencies.it’st suited for larger projects
 -**WhatsApp Integration**: Subscribers and Users can receive notifications and updates via WhatsApp (e.g., book availability, due dates, reminders).

 -**Email notificatin**: Subscribers and Users can receive notifications like welcom notification and renew notification.